ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 **Code developers:** Designers and early adopters of initial versions of Collabs/apps/webservices/models.
 These users are top experts in their respective ICT and/or neuroscience field.
-Use Cases with this icon are usually restricted to Collabs with a team composed of mostly HBP partners, they serve the purpose of developing/testing advanced topics.
+Use Cases with this icon are usually restricted to Collabs with a team composed of mostly EBRAINS partners, they serve the purpose of developing/testing advanced topics.

 |